 In addition, the press is also fitted with an infrared (IR) dryer so that press sheets are ready to be printed on the second side or trimmed almost immediately with little to no drying time required.

 Proofing for the QMDI Pro is colour-profiled and press-matched to ensure there are no surprises when the job hits the press.
 Furthermore, our digital presses are also colour managed as well so that CMYK colours remain consistent from digital printing to offset printing.
-This allows you to print using either technologies with no colour variance.
+This allows you to print using either technologies or printing methodswith no colour variance.

-It is good to have choices and no matter which technology you go for, we assure you that you will get exceptional quality printing.
-If you still can’t decide, we will be happy to help you choose the best solution for your project to ensure that you stay on budget and on time.
+It is good to have choices and no matter which technology you go for, and we assure you that you will get exceptional, high quality printing no matter your choice.
+If you still can’t decide, we will be happy to help you choose the best solution for your print project to ensure that you stay on budget and on time.

 Need help?
 Let us help you get started or put the finishing touches on your printed materials.
 Our Art Director will be happy to spend some time with you.
 Give us a call at 604.683.6991 or send an email to firstname.lastname@example.org

 Don’t need help with design?
 Talk to us anyway to ensure that the files you’ll be supplying meet our specifications.